The Best Free DVD Ripper to Rip and Convert Your Discs to Digital Formats

 Underneath the movie title there is another set of options that might come in handy.
 First off, clicking the movie title here lets you quickly rename it to something else.
 Further to the right, you can select which chapters of the movie you want to rip.
 Leave the selection as it is to rip the entire disc.
 Next to that, you can also find dropdown menus that let you select which audio tracks and subtitles to rip.
 Not all discs include multiple audio tracks and subtitles so the options you see here may vary.

 If you’re not happy with the default output folder you can always change it by using the bottom dropdown menu and the adjacent icons.
-Click the menu arrow to quickly select from a list of locations, which include not only local folders but also any connected mobile devices and your if you happen to own the product.
+Click the menu arrow to quickly select from a list of locations, which include not only local folders but also any connected mobile devices.

 If you want to select a different destination, simply click the little folder icon and navigate to the folder where you want the free DVD rip to save the output file.
 Meanwhile, the globe icon will allow you to upload the output video to your YouTube channel.
 You’ll first need to sign in to your YouTube account and connect it to DVDFab 11 before using this feature.